nevinalisheva/Wild-W3-Recap/README.md

 ```
 document.body.appendChild(newCatImage);
 ```
-This method is also available on other HTML nodes, for example, you can use it to add an element to a <div>.
+This method is also available on other HTML nodes, for example, you can use it to add an element to a div.

 ```
 const myDiv = document.querySelector('.myDiv');